libAtoms/QUIP/Tools/quippy/doc/fortran_wrapper.rst

    and functions found in the file.

-2. :mod:`f2py_wrapper_gen` is used to write a simplified Fortran 90 prototype for each routine, with derived types arguments replaced by pointers.
-These pointers will be treated as integers by the f2py tool when it creates a wrapper, allowing us to pass opaque references to the true Fortran derived type data structures back and forth between Python and Fortran.
+2. :mod:`f2py_wrapper_gen` is used to write a simplified Fortran 90 prototype for each routine, with derived type arguments replaced by integer arrays containing a representation of a pointer to the derived type, in the manner described in [Pletzer2008]_ This allows us to pass opaque references to the true Fortran derived type data structures back and forth between Python and Fortran.
 The :mod:`patch_f2py` module is used to patch the :mod:`numpy.f2py` system at runtime, to slightly modify the way it generates C code.

 3. :mod:`quippy.oo_fortran` acts as a thin object-oriented layer on top of the f2py generated wrapper functions which handles